ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   with the recognized names and options (see later sections), you are good to go.

-# Ceedling, Unity, and CMock's Testing Abilities
+# Ceedling, Unity, and CMock’s Testing Abilities

 The unit testing Ceedling, Unity, and CMock afford works in practically any context.